Bethan James reviews the entertaining debut collection of short stories by João Morais called Things That Make the Heart Beat Faster.

 To read João Morais’s debut collection of short stories, Things That Make the Heart Beat Faster, feels a little bit like taking a very slow, indulgent stroll down a terraced street, to peer through lamp-lit windows at unknowing inhabitants.
 Each story, rarely exceeding ten pages, is a brief glimpse into another person’s world, as Morais captures the multifarious characters and experiences of Cardiff life in a way that is often felt but rarely articulated.

-The stories vary between first and third person narratives, and part of the joy of finishing one story and starting another is the unexpectedness of whom we might next encounter.
-In first person, Morais’s writing is at its most visceral, the characters up close, looking us squarely in the eyes.
-This presentness is underlined by Morais’s frequent use of colloquial Cardiff verb conjugation: I goes, I feels, I wants.
+The stories in João Morais’ collection vary between first and third-person narratives, and part of the joy of finishing one story and starting another is the unexpectedness of whom we might next encounter.
+In first-person, Morais’s writing is at its most visceral, the characters up close, looking us squarely in the eyes.
+This presentness is underlined by Morais’s frequent use of colloquial Cardiff verb conjugation: I go, I feel, I want.
 In other, more standard pieces of prose, Morais might drop a ‘cos’ or a ‘fuck’, as if to remind the reader that these are not stories to be read at arm’s length.
 This familiarity ensures that we meet the characters on their own terms, which is especially important given the range of class, age and race of characters portrayed.
 Morais realises all characters with conviction and acuity and I was particularly impressed by his ability to capture the delicate balance of fear, disdain and boredom that two young women, Lucia and Jade, feel towards ‘slimy’ men’s advances in The Nice Guy.

 Things that Make the Heart Beat Faster is available now.